-Its that time of year again when managers deliver annual performance reviews.
-Over my career, I've been shocked on how few managers have the leadership skill to properly deliver constructive criticism.
+It is that time of year again when managers deliver annual performance reviews.
+Over my career, I've been shocked at how few managers have the leadership skill to properly deliver constructive criticism.
 This morning, I came across an interesting column by Tony Schwartz on hbr.org about mistakes we make in delivering criticism.

 Here's a question guaranteed to make your stomach lurch: “Would you mind if I gave you some feedback?”

-What that actually means is “Would you mind if I gave you some negative feedback, wrapped in the guise of constructive criticism, whether you want it or not?”
+What that actually means is “Would you mind if I gave you some negative feedback, wrapped in the guise of constructive criticism, whether or not you want it?”

-Tony goes on to list the 3 mistakes everyone makes.
-Its a good read
+Tony lists the 3 mistakes everyone makes.
+It's a good read.

 continued at HRB.org